DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ### TECHNICAL CONSTRAINTS<a name="technical"></a>

-Due to limitation by current VCV Rack 2 API (v2.6.6, today), unfortunately _FranKe_ module doesn't support _presets_ (.vcvm) and _module selections_ (.vcvs) files features, as long as _onSave()_ and _onAdd()_ C++ methods aren't natively supported for both preset and module selection files.
+Due to limitation by current VCV Rack 2 API (v2.6.6, today), unfortunately _FranKe_ module doesn't support _Preset_ (.vcvm) and _Module selection_ (.vcvs) files features, as long as _onSave()_ and _onAdd()_ C++ methods aren't natively supported for both preset and module selection files.
 However, you'll can save (and load) whole sequencer state "as-is" to/from separate file, like you can do for any document (also, as explained later in this manual, you'll can save/load a particular pattern.
 Also, you'll can save (and load) any track to/from separate file, whatever its role (this include any Turing Machine track).

-Due to important amount of saved datas, _FranKe_ module is using a **packed binary file** (instead of json who are causing signifiant lags during VCV Rack's autosave feature, who occur every 15 seconds).
-Also, the binary format is, strangely more efficient for data integrity checkings (the binary file is always checked after save, and saved again if necessary, upto five attempts).
+Due to important amount of saved datas, _FranKe_ module is using a **packed binary file** (instead of json who may cause signifiant lags during VCV Rack's autosave feature, occuring every 15 seconds).
+Also, the binary format is, strangely more efficient for data integrity checkings (the binary file is always checked after save, and saved again if necessary, upto five defered attempts).

-All file operations are using file encryption and compressions algorithms, and strong _cryptographic hashing_ checking functions.
+All file operations are using file encryption and compressions algorithms, and strong _cryptographic hashing_ checking functions to avoid hex patching!

 ---